Dynamic Wisp Removal in JWST NIRCam Images

-\begin{enumerate} \item create a map of WCS-matched relative fluxes ($RF$) between the short-filter image to be fixed (numerator) and long-wavelength stacked reference image (denominator); \item select pixels in $RF$ corresponding to the brightest 10\% of pixels in the long-wavelength stacked WCS-matched reference image (these pixels are highly likely to belong to real sources given the depth of PEARLS and similar imaging data); \item remove any negative-valued pixels (there should not be many, but we only want to analyse positive-ratio pixels); \item compute the $95^{th}$ percentile of the remaining $RF$ pixels (ranked low to high), and treat this as the bluest plausible value ($B_{lim}$) for future analysis (this is the main parameter that controls how aggressively sources are masked out, higher meaning more masking). \end{enumerate}
+{ \begin{enumerate}[start=2] \item \begin{enumerate} \item create a map of WCS-matched relative fluxes ($RF$) between $S_{\text{in}}$ (numerator) and $L_{\text{warp}}$ (denominator); \item select pixels in $RF$ corresponding to the brightest 95\% of pixels in the long-wavelength stacked WCS-matched reference image (these pixels are highly likely to belong to real sources given the depth of PEARLS and similar imaging data); \item remove any negative-valued pixels (there should not be many, but we only want to analyse positive-ratio pixels); \item compute the $95^{th}$ percentile of the remaining $RF$ pixels (ranked low to high), and treat this as the bluest plausible value ($B_{\text{lim}}$) for future analysis (this is the main parameter that controls how aggressively sources are masked out, higher meaning more masking). \end{enumerate} \end{enumerate} }

-The main parameters discussed above were chosen based on visual inspection of wisp-removed frames and the results of mock wisp-removal simulations (discussed in more detail later in Section \ref{calibrate}).
+{ Figure \ref{fig:workflow} offers a visual schematic overview of the main processing steps outlined above, making it clearer what the typical inputs and outputs of each step should be.
+The main parameters discussed above were chosen based on visual inspection of wisp-subtracted frames and the results of mock wisp-removal simulations (discussed in more detail later in Section \ref{calibrate}).
 The quality of wisp removal is not highly sensitive to the exact values chosen.
-For the source threshold, values between 1--20\% of brightest pixels work well (we default to 5\%).
+For the source threshold, values between 80--99\% of brightest pixels work well (we default to 95\%).
 For defining blue colours, values between 80--99\% work well (we default to 95\%).
 For final clipping, values between 99--100\% work well (we default to 99.7\%).
-The optimal smoothing is more subjective, but for PEARLS-depth data, setting the standard deviation of a Gaussian smoothing kernel to 2 pixels appears to be a good compromise of resolution and signal, but values between 0.5 and 3 pixels work well.
+The optimal smoothing is more subjective, but for PEARLS-depth data, setting the standard deviation of a 2D Gaussian smoothing kernel to 2 pixels appears to be a good compromise of resolution and signal, but values between 0.5 and 3 pixels work similarly well. }